alliance-datascience/bolder-gapanalysis-cwr/README.md

 FCSex, ERSex, GRSex functions have remove name space funciton calls when calling (gBuffer, ERSex, GRSex) to allow these replacement function to be source directly from this repo.

 ## Description
-This repo was designed for BOLDER project Gap Analysiss
+This repo was designed for BOLDER project Gap Analysis to:
+- Obtain species distribution model
+- Polish species distribution model using native areas (Shapefile) and land use (resampled file from https://esa-worldcover.org/en)
+- Run Ex-situ Gap Analysis and obtain gap map per species

-## Installation
+## Installation of GapAnalysis (First step)
 GapAnalysis can be installed as follows
 ```r
 #CRAN